 In my research, I combine approaches from cultural history, cultural studies, film studies, and literary studies to explore questions related to the Adenauer period (West German nation building, Cold War politics, propaganda, gender relations, Americanization and anti-Americanism, the provisional capital Bonn).
 I also work on Weimar modernism, film, and on Foreign Language curriculum development.
 I often implement Mobile Learning technologies (ARIS, AppGyver) in the classroom.
-My book Staging Democracy in Postwar West Germany: Governmental PR Films and the Democratic Imaginary, 1953-1963 is forthcoming with Bloomsbury Publishing (March 2019).
+My book Staging West German Democracy: Governmental PR Films and the Democratic Imaginary, 1953-1963 (Bloomsbury Academic, 2019) examines how political “founding discourses” of the nascent FRG were reflected, reinforced, and actively manufactured by the Federal government through PR films produced in conjunction with the West German newsreel system Deutsche Wochenschau.

 See book announcement here: